 An Iconic Design

 The original HyperX Cloud II came out in February of 2015.
 Now, six years later, the Wireless version carries the torch with a recognizable and iconic design.
+We shall now look into the design in our HyperX Cloud II wireless review.

 This is a design that has been quite refined up to this point.
 Of course, this means that it looks and feels nearly identical to the original.
 As the saying goes: If it ain’t broke, don’t fix it.

 The HyperX Cloud II Wireless has thick oval-shaped earcups.
 These connect to the headband with the Y-shaped metal structure.
 The design features a lot of red accents that are seen on the yoke, logo, and even with the stitching on the headband.
+HyperX’s design language extends throughout their entire lineup of products helps in brand recognition such as their HyperX Alloy Origins Keyboard and gaming mice.

 Both sides of the earcups have the HyperX logo in red.
 Other than that, the earpads use the familiar memory foam interior covered by faux leather.
 The same material is present in the headband padding.